 Startup Repair is a Windows recovery tool that can repair various system issues that prevent Windows from booting up.
 Startup Repair looks for a problem on your computer and then attempts to do an automatic repair so that it can start correctly.

 Startup Repair is among the many Advanced Startup choices’ recovery tools.
-This set of tools can be found on your computer’s hard drive, as well as Windows installation media and a recovery drive.
+This set of tools can be found on your computer’s hard drive, Windows installation media, and a recovery drive.

 - Press the “Windows” and “R” keys on your keyboard.
 This will open a small window where you can type “control update” in the run dialogue window and press enter.

 - Under Update & Security, click on “Recovery” and then click on “Restart Now” under Advanced Startup.

 - After restarting your computer, it will show you the Advanced Startup screen.
 Click “Troubleshoot.”